Sarii4/COVID-tracker/README.md

 ## Expressions of Gratitude 🎁

-To show our appreciation for the hard work and dedication, we invite the team to enjoy a sushi platter together!
+To show our appreciation for the hard work and dedication, we hope to be invited to enjoy a sushi platter together!
+Thank you for your commitment and teamwork!